Mchl/medal-bar-generator/README.md

 * The application has a couple of general ribbon layouts to choose from (both symmetric and asymmetric).
 * It selects a color palette for a ribbon from an [official list used by US Military][Wikipedia: Medal ribbon]
-* It applies a vertical grille pattern to simulate ribbon threads
+* It applies a horizontal grille pattern to simulate ribbon threads
 * Finally it randomly decides whether to apply some [award devices][Wikipedia: United States military award devices] At this point devices available are the [gold frame][Wikipedia: Gold frame], [the arrowhead][Wikipedia: Arrowhead device] and the silver and bronze [service stars][Wikipedia: Service star].